ministryofjustice/laa-crime-applications-adaptor/README.md

 ### Metrics and Health Check endpoints

-There are a number of out of the box endpoints provided by Spring Boot for verifying application health and various metrics.
+There are a number of out of the box endpoints provided by Spring Boot for verifying application health and various metrics, some of which are enabled and accessible.

 These endpoints include:
 * http://localhost:8099/actuator